tommyettinger/juniper/README.md

-Several high-quality and very-fast random number generators are here, such as `com.github.tommyettinger.random.PouchRandom`, `com.github.tommyettinger.random.WhiskerRandom`, `com.github.tommyettinger.random.AceRandom`, `com.github.tommyettinger.random.PasarRandom`, `com.github.tommyettinger.random.TricycleRandom`, `com.github.tommyettinger.random.DistinctRandom`,
+Several high-quality and very-fast random number generators are here, such as `com.github.tommyettinger.random.PouchRandom`, `com.github.tommyettinger.random.WhiskerRandom`, `com.github.tommyettinger.random.FlowRandom`, `com.github.tommyettinger.random.DistinctRandom`, `com.github.tommyettinger.random.AceRandom`, and `com.github.tommyettinger.random.PasarRandom`.
+These extend the abstract class `com.github.tommyettinger.random.EnhancedRandom`, and that extends `java.util.Random` for compatibility.
-`com.github.tommyettinger.random.FourWheelRandom`, `com.github.tommyettinger.random.TrimRandom`, and
-`com.github.tommyettinger.random.ScruffRandom`.
-These extend
-the abstract class `com.github.tommyettinger.random.EnhancedRandom`, and that extends `java.util.Random` for compatibility.
 The simplest starting point is DistinctRandom; it is much like Java 8's SplittableRandom algorithm, but doesn't support splitting (since the possibility of low-quality splits is a major criticism of SplittableRandom), and otherwise uses the same style of code.
 It simply adds to a counter by a large constant, takes the current value of that counter, gets a unary hash of it using a similar algorithm to MurmurHash's finalizer step, and returns that.
+"Unary hash" is another way of saying "a function that takes an n-bit input and produces a random-seeming n-bit output."
+The main reasons you might want DistinctRandom are that it has exactly one `long` of state, and that it produces every possible output from `nextLong()` exactly once over its cycle, with no repeats until potentially years later.
-DistinctRandom is able to jump to any point in its cycle, which has a length of exactly 2 to the 64, in constant time.
+DistinctRandom is able to jump to any point in its cycle, which has a length of exactly 2 to the 64, in constant time using the `skip()` method.

+This ability to skip is also shared by FlowRandom, but FlowRandom has many possible cycles (2 to the 64 possible cycles, each of 2 to the 64 `long` outputs) called streams.
+FlowRandom is very similar to DistinctRandom in most ways, except that it has two `long` states that each cycle with the same period.
+The relationship between the states is what determines the current stream, and you can access a FlowRandom's stream with `getStream()` or change it with `setStream()` or `shiftStream()`.
+Streams here are not correlated at all, as far as I have been able to determine.

 WhiskerRandom is often considerably faster than DistinctRandom (which is no slouch either), and generally has very high quality, but does not have a guaranteed cycle length -- a given seed could be found that has an unusually short cycle, which would reduce the usefulness of the generator.
 But, finding such a seed at random is so improbable for a generator with 256 bits of state that it can essentially be ignored as a weakness unless considering adversarial access (and you **should not use** any of the generators here if that is the case, since none are cryptographically secure).
+A known potential flaw of WhiskerRandom (and many generators tested so far) is that generators with numerically similar initial states, such as with a generator initially set to the state `1, 1, 1, 1` and another generator set to `2, 1, 1, 1`, are very often highly correlated.
+This isn't a problem if you use `setSeed()`, since it won't produce numerically similar states often (or possibly won't at all), but can be a problem if you try to use a WhiskerRandom as a hash.

 PouchRandom is often the fastest generator here in benchmarks; it acts like WhiskerRandom but has a guaranteed minimum cycle length of 2 to the 63 (as long as it isn't somehow forced into an invalid state, which its own methods cannot do).
-TrimRandom and ScruffRandom are both like WhiskerRandom, also with 256 bits of state, but each promises a minimum period of 2 to the 64, and the maximum period is likely much higher.
-Trim and ScruffRandom aren't quite as fast as Whisker or Poucn, and Trim seems to have questionable quality on some seeds, but only when using very stringent testing (Scruff seems very robust).
-PasarRandom and AceRandom are structured much like Whisker and Trim, but have five long states instead of four.
-Pasar uses multiplication, like Whisker, while Ace uses only add, rotate, XOR, and subtract operations.
-Ace can often be faster than Pasar, especially on Java 19 and newer, but can also be slower on older JVMs.
-AceRandom is a good all-around default because it resists various ways generators can be constructed so they are correlated with each other; it's also certainly fast enough for most usage, and its maximum/expected period is larger than WhiskerRandom or PouchRandom (All have an expected period that's so large it essentially isn't a concern, estimated at over 2 to the 100).
-Both Pasar and Ace have the same minimum period guarantee as Trim.
-All three of Trim, Pasar, and Whisker can `leap()` ahead in their subcycle and almost always into a different subcycle, which can be used to make non-overlapping sequences produced by different generators copied out from the same original parent.
-TricycleRandom and FourWheelRandom are somewhat older; Tricycle can sometimes be quite fast and has three long states, while FourWheel is extremely similar to Whisker, but not quite as fast.
+While it disallows certain states (state D has to be an odd number, and the other states can't all be 0 at once), if that isn't a problem for your application, it is probably a solid choice.
+After producing about 25 outputs, numerically similar initial states won't appear correlated, and shouldn't become correlated again for a very long time.
+It has 4 states and uses multiplication (in this case, it multiplies one state by another, always odd, state).

+AceRandom is another recommended generator, this time with 5 states.
+One is a counter, which makes AceRandom have a minimum period of 2 to the 64, though its maximum period is much, much higher and its expected period is much higher than I could reach by brute-force generation with current hardware given a century.
+Ace uses only add, rotate, XOR, and subtract operations.
+These operations each take the same amount of time on current CPUs, a property that some cryptographic RNGs use to avoid timing attacks.
+AceRandom is a good all-around default because it resists various ways generators can be constructed so they are correlated with each other; it is also almost as fast as PouchRandom, and much faster than FlowRandom.

+There's lots of others here.
+TrimRandom, PasarRandom, ScruffRandom are all good but have the same or similar known flaw that WhiskerRandom has regarding numerically-similar initial states.
+TricycleRandom and FourWheelRandom don't have that flaw, but aren't quite as fast or high-quality as AceRandom or PouchRandom.

-Except for DistinctRandom, all of these mentioned generators are fast because they are designed to take advantage of ILP -- Instruction Level Parallelism.
+Except for DistinctRandom and FlowRandom, all of these mentioned generators are fast because they are designed to take advantage of ILP -- Instruction Level Parallelism.
 The idea here came from Mark Overton's Romu generators (see below for RomuTrioRandom), which also have their period separated into multiple distinct sub-cycles, and don't have a single known cycle length.
 Romu generators and the ones here operate on multiple states simultaneously, with minimal